mritunjaysharma394/vowpal-wiki/Tutorial.md

 Only 18 bits of the hash function will be used.
 That's much more than necessary for this example.
 You could adjust the number of bits using `-b bits`

-    learning rate = 10
+    learning rate = 0.5

-The default learning rate is 10.
-This is too aggressive when there is noise, but it's a good default because when there is noise you'll need a larger data-set and/or multiple passes to predict well.
+The default learning rate is 0.5 which we found to be a good default with the current default update (`--normalized --invariant --adaptive`).
+If the data is noisy you'll need a larger data-set and/or multiple passes to predict well.
 On these larger data-sets, our learning rate will by default decay towards 0 as we run through examples.
-You can adjust with `-l rate`.
+You can adjust the learning rate up or down with `-l rate`.
+A higher learning rate will make the model converge faster but a too high learning rate may over-fit and end up be worse on average.

     initial_t = 1